Spatial selection with tripolar ACCESS-OM2 grid

 ice_grid = xr.open_dataset('/g/data/ik11/inputs/access-om2/input_eee21b65/cice_01deg/grid.nc')

 Extract the full curvilinear coordinates, from the ice grid.
-Note that these are in radians and so neeed to converted to degrees, and again the dimensions are renamed to match the dataset to which they will be added:
+Note that these grid coordinates are in radians we need to convert them to degrees.
+Again, the dimensions are renamed to match the dataset to which they will be added:

 [8]: